cympati/PAOTUNG/frontend/lib/utils/README.md

+# Utils

-# This folder contains the utilities/common functions of our application.
+- This folder contains the utilities/common functions of our application.

-# All the services for the client side.
+- All the services for the client side.